acgtwentyone/react-native-easy-search-input/README.md

 React native package to easily search through a simple but elegant  and customisable search input.

+This package was created using the [React Native Module Template](https://github.com/demchenkoalex/react-native-module-template)

 ## Install

 Make sure you have [Node.js](https://nodejs.org/en/) installed, go ahead, and run the following command